YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/FilesAndImages/Index.rst

         Field name

     Description
-        Sets the "alt" attribute with the content of the field whose name is given by field\_name.
+        Sets the **alt** attribute with the content of the field whose name is given by field_name.